A transformer-based neural operator for large-eddy simulation of turbulence: Conclusion

 In this work, we developed a transformer-based neural operator (TNO) model to effectively predict the large-scale dynamics of 3D turbulence.
 The velocity fields of the previous time steps are taken as inputs of the model, aiming to directly map them to the velocity field of the next time step.
 By training the model with a large amount of data, TNO learns the evolution rules of the fluid dynamics from the data, enabling faster and more accurate predictions of the flow field evolution.
 The proposed model is tested in the LES of two types of 3D turbulence: forced homogeneous isotropic turbulence and free-shear turbulent mixing layer.
 The classical SGS models, including the DSM and DMM models, are utilized as comparison models in LES, with fDNS results serving as the benchmark.

 A more systematic evaluation method is employed to validate the performance of different models.
 The numerical simulations comprehensively evaluate the performance of these models on a variety of flow statistics, including the velocity spectrum, structure functions, the PDFs of vorticity, the PDFs of velocity increments, momentum thickness, turbulent kinetic energy, and the iso-surface of the Q-criterion.
-The results demonstrate that the TNO model exhibits better accuracy than the DSM, DMM, and FNO models in both homogeneous isotropic turbulence and the turbulent mixing layer.
+The results demonstrate that the TNO model performs similarly to the LES with DSM model, and outperforms the FNO model and the LES using DMM model in HIT.
+Moreover, in the turbulent mixing layer, the TNO model exhibits superior accuracy compared to the other models.
 Moreover, compared to the FNO model, the TNO model not only achieves higher prediction accuracy while significantly reducing the number of network parameters, but it also demonstrates the ability to provide long-term stable predictions in the turbulent mixing layer where the FNO model fails.
-Meanwhile, the proposed TNO model is much more efficient than traditional LES with DSM and DMM models.
-The TNO model has achieved accurate prediction of 3D LES of turbulence on large-scale grids under high Reynolds number conditions.
+Meanwhile, the well-trained TNO model is much more efficient than traditional LES with DSM and DMM models.
+Moreover, the trained TNO model can be well generalized to the situations of higher Taylor–Reynolds numbers.
 Therefore, TNO has great potential in developing advanced neural network models to solve 3D nonlinear problems in engineering applications.